amolabs/docs/protocol.md

 # AMO blockchain protocol specification

+## Introduction
+Although the current implementation of AMO blockchain depends ***heavily*** on Tendermint, AMO blockchain protocol itself is independent of Tendermint.
+It is described by several protocol messages and corresponding state transition in abstract internal database of each blockchain node.
+While the protocol messages are concretely defined(meaning and format), abstract internal database of a blockchain node is implementation-specific.
+But, note that every AMO blockchain node **MUST** incorporate a kind of database storing all kinds of data items described in [Internal Data](#internal-data) section.
+(TODO: use anchor)

 ## Data Format
 ### Key
 AMO blockchain uses ECDSA key pair to sign and verify various transactions and messages.
 AMO blockchain uses NIST P256 curve as its default ECDSA domain parameter.